cpaxton/virgil/README.md

 It will generate a quiz with 10 questions and answers, in a folder with the same name.
 It will also generate images using [diffusers](https://huggingface.co/docs/diffusers/en/index), with [SIGLip](https://huggingface.co/docs/transformers/en/model_doc/siglip) used to filter out lower-quality images.

 Examples are available [on my website](https://cpaxton.github.io/quiz/).
-As it's an important topic I also have some [thoughts on AI art](https://itcanthink.substack.com/p/off-topic-what-role-for-ai-in-the) -- which is basically that I think it's a neat thing in its own right and not competitive with human art.
+Not all of them are winners, but plenty of them are fun.
+As it's an important and related topic, I also have some [thoughts on AI art](https://itcanthink.substack.com/p/off-topic-what-role-for-ai-in-the) -- which is basically that I think it's a neat thing in its own right and not competitive with human art.

 ### Storyteller